rohithmenon/carnd/traffic_sign_classifier/report.md

 4. Contrast enhancement using Contrast Limited Adaptive Histogram Equalization

    Improving contrast by histogram equalization helps preserve the shape while making the objects in the images more visually pronounced.
+This should help with better learning good features for different signal types.

 #### Sample of images after preprocessing
 ![](report_images/preprocessed_images.jpg)
 One can see how preprocessed images are more clearer and detailed than the original images.

 Also one can notice that the label distribution in the training set has some labels that are under-represented.
 To compensate, we sample more images from those under-represented image classes.
 Therefore the new training image set distribution has most of the image classes reasonably represented.
-Here reasonable is the average number of images per class before sampling.
+Under-represented classes are sampled so that every image class contains atleast k images (k is the average number of images per class before sampling).

 #### Distribution of preprocessed images after sampling under-represented image classes
 ![](report_images/preprocessed_images_distribution.jpg)